RustyRoboticsBV/Rusty.Serialization/Documentation/CSCD/Specification.md

 Examples: `(i32)`, `(dict<str,str>)`, `(my_object)`, `(my_namespace.my_class<int>.my_struct<list<f64>>[])`.

 #### Scopes
-Scopes MAY be placed before any [object member name](#objects), and are written as a name between `^` Carets (e.g. `^my_scope^`).
+Scopes MAY be placed before any [object member name](#objects), and are written as a name between `^` carets (e.g. `^my_scope^`).
 They act as hints within objects to determine which base class a member belongs to, resolving ambiguities caused by shadowed variables.
 The format does not interpret or validate scope names; it is up to the parser to map a scope name to the corresponding runtime base class.

 The following characters MUST NOT appear in scope literals and MUST instead be represented with [escape sequences](#16-escape-sequences):